Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 A little about the circulatory system

-Thanks to the interventricular septum, venous blood, which is located on the right side of the heart, does not mix with arterial blood, which is on the right side.
+Thanks to interventricular septum, venous blood, which is on the right side of the heart, does not mix with arterial blood, which is on the right side.
 Valves located between the ventricles and atria and between the ventricles and arteries prevent it from flowing in the opposite direction, that is, from the largest artery (aorta) to the ventricle, and from the ventricle to the atrium.

 Characteristics